-I was thinking about a wonderful dish my son made the other day, it was seafood pasta and I was raving over it.
-The very next night I ate a small portion again and the next day I took it to work for lunch so by the 3rd go around somehow it wasn’t the same.
+I was thinking about a wonderful dish my son made the other day.
+It was seafood pasta and I was raving over it.
+The very next night I ate a small portion again; and the next day I took it to work for lunch.
+So by the third go around, somehow it wasn’t the same.
 It was still good but there is something about a new fresh meal served right away.
 I was wishing I had brought something else.
 You do get tired of leftovers.

-God fed the Israelites in the wilderness with enough manna for each day and told them not to eat the leftovers the next day but did they listen?
+God fed the Israelites in the wilderness with enough manna for each day and told them not to eat the leftovers the next day.
+But did they listen?
 Did they trust Him for provision each day?
 Nope - they scooped it up anyhow.

-When you think about having company over for dinner you get a plan and prepare a meal you don’t get out the leftovers to serve.
-Even our worship should be offered with our whole heart not just lip service.
-Jesus is the King of Kings and Lord of Lords so He deserves quality time and dedication.
+When you think about having company over for dinner you get a plan and prepare a meal - you don’t get out the leftovers to serve.
+Even our worship should be offered with our whole hearts, not just lip service.
+Jesus is the King of Kings and Lord of Lords, so He deserves quality time and dedication.

 God gets the leftovers.